spraakbanken/Cassandra/README.md

 ## Usage

 ### General
 `korp16.rb` will output a json and a tsv that contain the relative frequencies of the given variant(s) across the years.
-It will do so by running `count_time` in the [https://ws.spraakbanken.gu.se/docs/korp](Korp API).
+It will do so by running `count_time` in the [Korp API](https://ws.spraakbanken.gu.se/docs/korp).
 So basically it's a wrapper for running this command and processing its output in a convenient way.

 `plot.rb` draws a nice graph, using the tsv file.

 ### Variable
 `korp16.rb` needs to know what to look for.
-You have to descripe your variable using the CQP language (https://cwb.sourceforge.io/files/CQP_Tutorial.pdf) in the file `korp_queries.rb`.
+You have to descripe your variable using the [CQP language](https://cwb.sourceforge.io/files/CQP_Tutorial.pdf) in the file `korp_queries.rb`.
 The description consists of two or three lines.

 Line 1: a unique label of your choice. "#label = your_label"